What is the Meaning of a Conditional Gift Deed?

 • Property transfer: The conditional gift deed is made to transfer a movable or immovable property by the donor who does it voluntarily.

-• Condition: The donor attaches a condition with the conditional gift deed that is to be completed and acted upon for fulfillment of the transfer.
+• Condition: The donor attaches a condition with the conditional gift deed that is to be completed and acted upon for fulfilment of the transfer.

 • Property details and existence: The property involved should be existing and tangible.
-The details must be briefly mentioned in the conditional gift deed to avoid future litigations.
+The conditional gift deed must briefly mention the details to avoid future litigations.
 The donor cannot transfer a future property through a deed of gift as it becomes void.

 • Competence: The donor should be of a sane mind and above 18 years of age.
 The conditional gift deed should be done either in the presence of family members or by taking legal consultancy services to avoid any errors and execute it properly.